Skip to content

 Linux~/.config/espanso/match/base.yml

-Open the file in a text editor and add this trigger configuration:
+Open your config file in a text editor and add this trigger configuration:

 yml